mokesh/encryptionServiceProvider/README.md

 # Encryption Service Provider For Silex

-A Simple Encryption Service Provide for Silex Framework
+A Simple Encryption Service Provider for Silex Framework

 ## Usage